onap/dcaegen2/docs/sections/services/prh/configuration.rst

 Configuration
 =============

-PRH expects to be able to fetch configuration directly from consul service in following JSON format:
+PRH fetches configuration directly from Consul service in the following JSON format:

 .. code-block:: json